Here is some of my work. I also link to most of my stories from my blog.

 Smithsonian, January 2013

-The red-eyed tree frog is the world’s cutest amphibian–and a very cool example of the flexibility animals use when they deal with life’s challenges.
+The red-eyed tree frog is the world’s cutest amphibian–and a very cool example of the flexibility animals have in dealing with life’s challenges.

 On Line for the Bottom Line